 All patients discharged to nursing homes or other medical facilities must have a completed discharge summary to accompany the patient.
 All other discharge summaries (patients discharged to home) must be dictated within 24 hours of discharge, and preferably on the day of discharge.
-Be sure to "CC" the patient's primary care provider, or the physician that the patient will be following up with, at the end of your dictation.
 All patients require a discharge summary, including those admitted for 23-hour observation.